Quartalsvorlesungen | Quarterly Lectures

 Programme 2024

-Organised by Oxana Shaya (Aachen), Niels Linnemann (Geneva), Anastasja Petrović (Cologne), Kian Salimkhani (Nijmegen), Maren Bräutigam (Cologne), Annica Vieser (Geneva), and Karla Weingarten (Munich).
+Organised by Oxana Shaya (Aachen/Hanover), Niels Linnemann (Geneva), Anastasja Petrović (Cologne), Kian Salimkhani (Nijmegen), Maren Bräutigam (Cologne), Annica Vieser (Geneva), and Karla Weingarten (Munich/Nijmegen).

 10th Quarterly Lecture